rydmike/flex_seed_scheme/README.md

 ### Example App

-The included example app in light and dark theme mode using above color seeding and tone mapping.
+The included example app in light and dark theme mode using above color seeding and custom tone mapping.

+Below also comparing it to only single color `ColorScheme.fromSeed` generated default Material 3 seed algorithm available in Flutter.
+Both are using same key color as primary seed color, but as `ColorScheme.fromSeed` can only use a single seed color, we cannot customize the hues of its seed generated secondary and tertiary colors.
+The secondary and tertiary colors are also more muted, earthy and pastel color tones.

 | Light from seeds - Custom tones | Dark from seeds - Custom tones|